 Open, considered discussion and debate is a key tenet of protest group Extinction Rebellion’s demands when it comes to the climate crisis, and deliberative democracy efforts are slowly making their way into the mainstream.
 Dialogue is an easy, intuitive way to have these discussions online without the mess and confusion of messaging boards or social media.
 It works in two directions: organisations encounter ideas and viewpoints they may not have otherwise considered; and their citizens feel that their insight is heard and valuable.
 The recent protests have made clear that this principle of open and honest discussion will be vital in navigating policy decisions relating to the mitigation of climate change; top-down conversation (like formal consultation) won’t be sufficient on its own.
 Dialogue is the ideal way to foster respectful discussion and debate.

 To find out more about how Dialogue can transform your public engagement, book a free demo and we’ll talk you through it.

-Sign up to our newsletter to get content like this delivered straight to your inbox every other Wednesday.
+Sign up to our newsletter to get content like this delivered straight to your inbox once a month.